 CURRENCY: pa’anga (TOP)

 HEAD OF GOVERNMENT: Prime Minister Samiuela ’Akilisi Pōhiva

 LANGUAGES: English, Tongan (official)

 Tonga is a constitutional monarchy with two levels of government, local and national.
 There is no constitutional provision for local government and the main legislative texts that cover local government are the Fonos Act 1988 and the District and Town Officers Act 1988.
-The 23 district officers and 155 town officers are elected by popular vote every three years and report directly to the Prime Minister’s Office, or the governor in the case of Ha’apai and Vava’u divisions.
-The town officer is empowered to call a normal fono (a community meeting to discuss matters of priority) and also a ‘grand fono’ where the Minister of Internal Affairs or other government officials may address the people.
+The 23 district officers and 156 town officers are elected by popular vote every three years and report directly to the Minister for Internal Affairs, or the governor in the case of Ha’apai and Vava’u divisions.
+Following the 2016 local elections, 1.1% of local government elected officials were women.
+The town officer is empowered to call a normal fono (a community meeting to discuss matters of priority) and also a ‘grand fono’ where the Minister of Internal Affairs or other government official may address the people.

 There is no system of organised local government in Tonga.

 Read profile of local government system in Tonga.